npruehs/ue4-rts/Documents/Manual/Buildings.md

 1. Add an `RTSResourceDrainComponent` for each type of building gatherers may return resources to.
 1. Set the resource types to all resources accepted by the drain.

+### Defense

+1. If your building has an `RTSAttackComponent`, check _Preview Attack Range_ if you want the attack range of your building to be previewed while placing the building.